 The answer is a resounding yes.

 When the State Department implemented the original version of the Controls in 2009, it quickly achieved an 88% reduction in vulnerability-based risk across its 85,000 systems.
-That’s a huge result from implementing just 20 security controls.

 The reason for this tremendous result is simple.
 The Controls are designed to help organizations protect against the most common attacks.
 When implemented effectively, the security controls ensure an organization is protected against the overwhelming majority of cyber attacks.
 For most organizations, this amounts to protection against practically any attack they are likely to be faced with.